lichesstrends/aggregator/README.md

 # Default is DRY-RUN: no DB connection and no writes.

---remote, --ingest-remote    Stream monthly dumps from Lichess (oldest → newest) --until YYYY-MM              Stop after this month (inclusive) in remote mode --out, -o PATH               CSV output
+--remote, --ingest-remote    Stream monthly dumps from Lichess (oldest → newest) --since YYYY-MM, --from      Start from this month (inclusive) in remote mode --until YYYY-MM              Stop after this month (inclusive) in remote mode --out, -o PATH               CSV output
                              - local: a file path (e.g., out/agg.csv)